numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

     return np.square(z) - 1
 ```

-Note that the square function we used is an example of a **[NumPy Universal Function](https://numpy.org/doc/stable/reference/ufuncs.html)**; we will come back to the significance of this decision shortly.
+Note that the square function we used is an example of a **[NumPy universal function](https://numpy.org/doc/stable/reference/ufuncs.html)**; we will come back to the significance of this decision shortly.

 To gain some intuition for the behaviour of the function, we can try plugging in some different values.